 The Beast’s extravagant castle has fallen into disarray, but bits of its original grandeur peek out from under the dust.
 The castle in both the animated and live action versions, are heavy modeled after the impressive architecture of the Chateau of Chambord.

 Chambord isn’t just a fancy liqueur, it’s also one of the most stunning examples of French renaissance architecture around today.
-Its regal grandness also makes it one of the most popular tourist destinations in the picturesque Loire Valley.
+Its grandness also makes it the most popular destinations in the picturesque Loire Valley.

 Belle’s Bedroom Design

-The room given to Belle when she’s stuck in the castle, can only be described as a Rococo daydream.
+Belle’s room in the castle, can only be described as a Rococo daydream.
 Rococo was the organic, elegant, and free spirited younger sister of the popular Baroque style.

 Also known as ‘later Baroque’, Rococo features lots of soft, shell like curves and darling asymmetric motifs.
 The playful pastel colors seen in this enchanting bedroom are a prime example of the lightheartedness of the Rococo period.